Table of Contents

 The challenge of protecting data lies not in the security of the cloud itself, but the policies and technologies used by organizations to secure it, noted industry Analyst, Gartner.
 In fact, Gartner predicts that through 2025, 99% of cloud security failures will be the customer’s fault.
 It can sound harsh, but it’s meant to grab your attention.
 The good news is, this accountability means cloud customers have direct control over the severity of their own security risk.

 It’s difficult to calculate cloud risk if you don’t know what’s in your cloud, where your data lives, and who has access to it.
 All in all, you need visibility.
 That being said, one of the most important things you can do when building a cloud risk management strategy is to determine your blast radius.

-What is a Blast Radius?
+What is a Blast Radius in Cloud Security?

-How to Determine Your Blast Radius
+How to Measure Your Blast Radius

 One of the most obvious ways of measuring blast radius is by customer impact.
 Your blast radius can describe the overall number of customer accounts that are at risk from a security incident.